e3d/vue-d3-example/README.md

 - Display multiple line series in different color
 - Display chart title and axis title
 - Display multiple reference lines in different color
-- Zoom and pan with mouse
+- Interactive zoom and pan with mouse
 - Select lines using a rubberband box with multi-select support
 - Swith between linear and log scale (Y axis)
 - Responsive to the resizing of its parent element